fommil/fpmortals/manuscript/main-text.md

 rewritten: reader / writer / state / error / indexed monad.
 It's ok
 that this is a step you can do later.

-## TODO Reality Check

--   solved initial abstraction problem
--   clean way to write logic and divide labour
--   easier to write maintainable and testable code

-Three steps forward but two steps back: performance, IDE support.

-Lack of Scala enforcement.

-High level overview of what `@free` and `@module` is doing, and the concept of trampolining.
-For a detailed explanation of free style and the cats free monad implementation, see the appendix.

 ### RESEARCH perf numbers

 # TODO type refinement